thin-edge/tedge-container-plugin/README.md

 ### Install/remove single containers

-Containers can be installed and removed via the Cumulocity IoT Software Management interface in the Device Management Application.
+Containers can be installed and removed via the Cumulocity Software Management interface in the Device Management Application.

 The software package is modeled so that each software name corresponds to one container instance.
 Upon installation of a software item, the container uses the `version` field as the source of the container image/tag which is used to create the container.
 The software package can include an optional `url` referring to an exported container image in the gzip (compressed tarball) format (e.g. the image that you get when running `docker save <my_image> --output <my_image>.tar.gz`).